Marginal product of capital

-In economics, the marginal product of capital (MPK) is the additional production that a firm experiences when it adds an extra unit of capital.
+In economics, the marginal product of capital (MPK) is the additional production that a firm experiences when it adds an extra unit of input.
 It is a feature of the production function, alongside the labour input.

 Definition

 The marginal product of capital (MPK) is the additional output resulting, ceteris paribus ("all things being equal"), from the use of an additional unit of physical capital, such as machines or buildings used by businesses.

 The marginal product of capital (MPK) is the amount of extra output the firm gets from an extra unit of capital, holding the amount of labor constant:

 Thus, the marginal product of capital is the difference between the amount of output produced with K + 1 units of capital and that produced with only K units of capital.